sourcegraph/handbook/content/engineering/deployments/playbooks.md

 Deploys on sourcegraph.com are currently [handled by Renovate](#renovate).
 The [Renovate dashboard](https://app.renovatebot.com/dashboard#github/sourcegraph/deploy-sourcegraph-dot-com) shows logs for previous runs and allows you to predict when the next run will happen.

 If you want to expedite a deploy, you can manually create and merge a PR that updates the Docker image tags in [deploy-sourcegraph-dot-com](https://github.com/sourcegraph/deploy-sourcegraph-dot-com).
 You can find the desired Docker image tags by looking at the output of the Docker build step in [CI on sourcegraph/sourcegraph `main` branch](https://buildkite.com/sourcegraph/sourcegraph/builds?branch=main) or by looking at [Docker Hub](https://hub.docker.com/u/sourcegraph/).

+### Deploying to sourcegraph.com during 2021-08-19 code freeze

+To ensure stability during a [code freeze](https://en.wikipedia.org/wiki/Freeze_(software_engineering), a separate `release/2021-08-19` branch will be created from `main`, with only approved commits to be `cherry-picked` onto this [branch](https://github.com/sourcegraph/sourcegraph/tree/release/2021-08-19) for release.
+To ensure any compability between the `main` and `release/2021-08-19` branches, **ALL** commits must first be merged to `main` and pass [CI](https://buildkite.com/sourcegraph/sourcegraph/builds?branch=main) for being `cherry-picked`.
+All tests will be run on the `release/2021-08-19` branch and must pass before docker images are published to docker hub.

+During the code freeze, [Renovate](#renovate) will be disabled on **Wednesday 18 August 2021 at 12:00PM UTC** and no automatic updates to Kubernetes manifests will be made.
+To deploy your changes, you can manually create and merge a PR that updates the Docker image tags in [deploy-sourcegraph-dot-com](https://github.com/sourcegraph/deploy-sourcegraph-dot-com).
+You can find the desired Docker image tags by looking at the output of the Docker build step in [CI on sourcegraph/sourcegraph `release/2021-08-19` branch](https://buildkite.com/sourcegraph/sourcegraph/builds?branch=release%2F2021-08-19) or by looking at [Docker Hub](https://hub.docker.com/u/sourcegraph/).

+Once your PR has been merged, you can follow the deployment via [CI on the `release` branch](https://buildkite.com/sourcegraph/deploy-sourcegraph-dot-com/builds?branch=release).

 ### Rolling back sourcegraph.com